bernhardAxonIvy/doc/source/designer-guide/configuration/roles-users.rst

 ------------

 The hierarchy of the roles is built upon the principle of specialization.
-Each child role specialises its parent role(s) meaning that a role **Team A** always implicitly contains its parent roles.
+Each child role specializes its parent role(s) meaning that a role **Team A** always implicitly contains its parent roles.
 The role **Everybody** is the root for all roles, all roles specialize this role.
 For example in the figure below, a member user of role **Team A** also has